 Equity Release is a kind of financial product available to people aged 55 and over.
 The idea is to allow you to borrow money against your home, often to boost retirement funds.
 It’s a way of remaining in your property rather than releasing cash from the sale of your home.

-What are the Equity Release options?
+What are the Equity Release options in Northern Ireland?

 The most common Equity Release products are lifetime mortgages and home reversion.
 You don’t necessarily need to have fully paid off your mortgage to access these but you will need to have a good amount of equity.
 In other words, your home must be worth more than you owe on it via a mortgage.